Benjamin Chee Chee: Death

 After finding his mother and achieving success as an artist, Chee Chee died by suicide in an Ottawa jail in 1977.
 He was buried in Notre Dame Cemetery in Ottawa, Ontario.
-Chee Chee's work has been exhibited posthumously throughout Canada.

 Legacy

-Chee Chee has been mentioned in Canada's Parliament & House of Commons by MP Robert-Falcon Ouellette in a tribute to the artist about his influence.
+Chee Chee has been mentioned in Canada's Parliament & House of Commons by Indigenous Cree MP Robert-Falcon Ouellette in a tribute to the artist about his influence.